mattermost/docs/source/administration/mmctl-cli-tool.rst

    -h, --help                   help for create-outgoing --icon string                Icon URL
-   --owner string               The username, email, or ID of the owner of the webhook --team string                Team name or ID --trigger-when string        When to trigger webhook (exact: for first word matches a trigger word exactly, start: for first word starts with a trigger word) (default "exact")
+   --owner string               The username, email, or ID of the owner of the webhook --team string                Team name or ID (required) --trigger-when string        When to trigger webhook (exact: for first word matches a trigger word exactly, start: for first word starts with a trigger word) (default "exact")
-   --trigger-word stringArray   Word to trigger webhook --url stringArray            Callback URL
-   --user string                The username, email, or ID of the user that the webhook should post as
+   --trigger-word stringArray   Word to trigger webhook (required) --url stringArray            Callback URL (required) --user string                The username, email, or ID of the user that the webhook should post as (required)

 **Options inherited from parent commands**